dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `OC: Driver XXX.efi at 0 cannot be found`

-Verify that your EFI/OC/Drivers matches up with your config.plist -> UEFI -> Drivers
+Verify that your EFI/OC/Drivers matches up with your config.plist -> UEFI -> Drivers, if not please adjust them accordingly such as re-running ProperTree's snapshot tool.

 Note that the entries are case-sensitive.